madlag/jarvis/docs/source/commands.rst

 ----------------------------------
 .. py:function:: add_watch_file

     Add a file to be watched by Jarvis.
-As soon as this file change, the full code is reexecuted.
+As soon as the file changes, the full code is reexecuted.

 # Misc
 replace_this